 Executive functioning encompasses impulse control, emotional control, planning and prioritizing tasks, and completing them on time.
 This makes sense, considering the disordered neural state of hyperactive/impulsive or inattentive children.

 If your child or peer has been diagnosed with ADHD, especially if they’re young, visualize the ADHD mental age chart when dealing with them.

 Now that you know the difference between ADD and ADHD, you know what to look for in your child.
 If you think your child has inattentive ADHD (or ADD, informally), you can go through the DSM-5 or get help from an acquaintance caring for someone with ADHD.

 Suppose you consistently identify a set of symptoms in your child for over half a year.
-In that case, it is better to refer to a trained professional to evaluate your child and get a proper diagnosis.
+In that case, referring to a trained professional to evaluate your child and get a proper diagnosis is better.
 It is advised not to feel alarmed or attacked if your child is diagnosed with it – around 8.4% of children in America have the disorder and are diagnosed during school years.